-- The institution should: - Put in place a system to make clear who in the Institution is responsible for due diligence obligations, for example under Article 4 of the EU Regulation, and for preparation of reports, such as submitting due diligence declarations under Art 7 of the EU Regulation88.
+- ✓ Put in place a system to make clear who in the Institution is responsible for due diligence obligations, for example under Article 4 of the EU Regulation, and for preparation of reports, such as submitting due diligence declarations under Art 7 of the EU Regulation19.
 These may be different individuals.
-Reporting and making declarations may be centralised to one office, or be the responsibility of individual scientists. - Put in place a system that alerts the relevant individual(s) when there is a necessity for reporting or submitting a due diligence declaration (i.e. when utilisation of a GR in scope is supported by a grant89) - Ensure that documents (including permits) that cover GRs held in the institution are stored securely, can be accessed rapidly, and databased where appropriate. - ✓ If different parts of the collection are on separate databases ensure that information necessary for ABS compliance (document numbers of PIC and MAT etc.) are available to all.
-Ensure that any unique identifiers are present in both databases. - Establish clear workflows to support its staff in exercising due diligence and to ascertain that GR and TKaGR have been accessed in accordance with applicable ABS legislation or regulatory requirements. - ✓ Keep records, including [obligations of users under the EU Regulation Art 4(3)]: - (a) the number of the Internationally Recognised Certificate of Compliance,
+Reporting and making declarations may be centralised to one office, or be the responsibility of individual scientists. - ✓ Put in place a system that alerts the relevant individual(s) when there is a necessity for reporting or submitting a due diligence declaration (i.e. when utilisation of a GR in scope is supported by a grant20) - Ensure that documents (including permits) that cover GRs held in the institution are stored securely, can be accessed rapidly, and databased where appropriate. - ✓ If different parts of the collection are on separate databases ensure that information necessary for ABS compliance (document numbers of PIC and MAT etc.) are available to all.
+Ensure that any unique identifiers are present in both databases.

-87 Including formal subcontracting
+18 Including formal subcontracting

-88 The cited Articles are relevant for institutions based in the EU; CETAF members and others outside the EU will have their own relevant regulations, and should make themselves aware of these.
+19 The cited Articles are relevant for institutions based in the EU; CETAF members and others outside the EU will have their own relevant regulations, and should make themselves aware of these.

-89) Under EU Regulation No. 511/2014 both public and private funding are included
+20) Under EU Regulation No. 511/2014 both public and private funding are included

-- (b) where no Internationally Recognised Certificate of Compliance is available, information and relevant documents on: - i. access permits, where applicable; - ii. the date and place of access of genetic resources or of traditional knowledge associated with genetic resources; - iii. the description of the genetic resources or of traditional knowledge associated with genetic resources utilised; - iv. the source from which the genetic resources or traditional knowledge associated with genetic resources were directly obtained, as well as subsequent users of genetic resources or traditional knowledge associated with genetic resources; - v. the presence or absence of rights and obligations relating to access and benefit-sharing including rights and obligations regarding subsequent applications and commercialisation; - vi. mutually agreed terms, including benefit-sharing arrangements, where applicable . - Be aware that any utilisation of GR within institutional facilities (e.g. by staff, guests or external materials that are utilised in their labs) may trigger reporting responsibilities, Including the duty to submit a due diligence declaration under the EU Regulation90.
+- Establish clear workflows to support its staff in exercising due diligence and to ascertain that GR and TKaGR have been accessed in accordance with applicable ABS legislation or regulatory requirements. - ✓ Keep records, including [obligations of users under the EU Regulation Art 4(3)]: - (a) the number of the Internationally Recognised Certificate of Compliance, - (b) where no Internationally Recognised Certificate of Compliance is available, information and relevant documents on: - i. access permits, where applicable; - ii. the date and place of access of genetic resources or of traditional knowledge associated with genetic resources; - iii. the description of the genetic resources or of traditional knowledge associated with genetic resources utilised; - iv. the source from which the genetic resources or traditional knowledge associated with genetic resources were directly obtained, as well as subsequent users of genetic resources or traditional knowledge associated with genetic resources; - v. the presence or absence of rights and obligations relating to access and benefit-sharing including rights and obligations regarding subsequent applications and commercialisation; - vi. mutually agreed terms, including benefit-sharing arrangements, where applicable. - ✓ Be aware that any utilisation of GR within institutional facilities (e.g. by staff, guests or external materials that are utilised in their labs) may trigger reporting responsibilities, Including the duty to submit a due diligence declaration under the EU Regulation21.
 Accordingly, it should establish procedures in each case to: - (a) Decide where the responsibility should lie; - (b) Make it clear to all parties who is responsible.
-This should be done as a clause in a Research Partnership Agreement, Visitor Agreement Form or contract (see above and Best Practice Section 1.3 where special conditions on visiting researchers and subcontracting are discussed). - (c) Keep records documenting who is responsible.91 - (d) When a declaration is to be made by a project coordinator in another institution ensure that individual is provided with all of the required information for relevant GR utilised within your own institution. - Ensure that records are kept of due diligence declarations if not submitted by the online DECLARE system of the EU.92. - Put in place clear and robust policies and processes to handle any internal inappropriate utilisation of genetic resources or use of biological material.
-This might include seeking retroactive approval from the Providing Country.
+This should be done as a clause in a Research Partnership Agreement, Visitor Agreement Form or contract (see above and Best Practice Section 1.3 where special conditions on visiting researchers and subcontracting are discussed). - (c) Keep records documenting who is responsible.22 - (d) When a declaration is to be made by a project coordinator in another institution ensure that individual is provided with all of the required information for relevant GR utilised within your own institution. - ✓ Ensure that records are kept of due diligence declarations if not submitted by the online DECLARE system of the EU.23.

-91) Use CETAF MTA 3 or 4 to clarify the status of any external materials and responsibilities.
+22) Use CETAF MTA 3 or 4 to clarify the status of any external materials and responsibilities.